alugowski/fast_matrix_market/README.md

 `fast_matrix_market` provides both ready-to-use methods for common data structures and building blocks for your own.
 See [examples/](examples) for complete code.

+In general, the `read_matrix_market_*` methods accept a `std::istream` and a datastructure to read into.
+This datastructure can be sparse or dense, and will accept any Matrix Market file.

+The `write_matrix_market_*` methods accept a `std::ostream` and a datastructure.
+If the datastructure is sparse then a `coordinate` Matrix Market file is written, else an `array` file is written.

+The methods also accept an optional `header` argument that can be used to read and write file metadata, such as the comment or whether the matrix is a `pattern`.

 ## Coordinate / Triplets

 Matrix composed of row and column index vectors and a value vector.
 Any vector class that can be resized and iterated like `std::vector` will work.